The industry’s longest-running research experiment reached a milestone in October, studying the evolution of more than 68,000 generations.

 2020 Update

-On May 4, 2020, Lenski announced a 5-year renewal of the grant through the National Science Foundation’s Long-Term Research in Environmental Biology (LTREB) Program that supports the LTEE.
+On May 4, 2020, Lenski announced a five-year renewal of the grant through the National Science Foundation’s Long-Term Research in Environmental Biology (LTREB) Program, which supports the LTEE.
 He also announced that Dr. Jeffrey E. Barrick, an associate professor of Molecular Biosciences at The University of Texas at Austin, would take over supervision of the experiment within the 5-year funding period.

-The experiment’s time at Michigan State University ended in May of 2022, when the populations reached 75,000 generations, and the experiment was transferred to Barrick’s lab.
+The experiment’s time at Michigan State University ended in May 2022, when the populations reached 75,000 generations, and it was then transferred to Barrick’s lab.
 The experiment was revived and restarted in Barrick’s lab on June 21, 2022.